 Enter a Description.

 Choose the Output (Masked) Case configuration.
-This option is available only for the Extensible SL Framework type.
 It is explained with the examples in the information popup window, which may be opened by clicking on the blue question sign on the above Create SL Algorithm window:

 If Case Sensitive Lookup box is marked then the same input of different cases will be masked to the different values.
 For example: